United Gold Coast Convention: History

 In the 1940s, African merchants, such as George Alfred Grant ("Paa Grant"), were ready to finance the organization of a political movement to assure their commercial interests in the face of unfair colonial practices.
 The party was founded by George Alfred Grant on 4 August 1947 by a combination of chiefs, academics and lawyers, including R. A. Awoonor-Williams, Robert Samuel Blay, Edward Akufo-Addo, and Emmanuel Obetsebi-Lamptey.

 On 10 December 1947, Kwame Nkrumah returned to the Gold Coast, accepting Danquah's invitation to become the UGCC General Secretary.
 Big Six member Ebenezer Ako-Adjei recommended inviting Nkrumah, whom he had met at Lincoln University.
 Nkrumah was offered a salary of £250, and Paa Grant paid the boat fare from Liverpool in England to the Gold Coast.
 Danquah and Nkrumah subsequently disagreed over the direction of the independence movement.
 Nkrumah went on to form the Convention People's Party (CPP) in 1949 and eventually became the first president of independent Ghana.
-There was a meeting between Nkrumah and members of the party which occurred in Saltpond, a town in Central region.
-It was said Nkrumah rejected a proposal for the promotion of fundamental human rights.
+In March 1948, Nkrumah was arrested and detained alongside other leaders of the UGCC.
+The arrest by the British authorities was due to political activism.
+Nkrumah then quit the UGGC following his release and went on to create the Convention People's Party (CPP) in 1949, this party aimed to bring together a wide range of political interests.
+Nkrumah was renowned for having a strained relationship with the UGCC, and his experience in places such as London where he received more training.
+There was a meeting between Nkrumah and members of the party which occurred in Saltpond, a town in the Central region.
+It was said that Nkrumah rejected a proposal for the promotion of fundamental human rights.

 The UGCC performed poorly in the 1951 elections, winning only three seats.
 The following year, it merged with the National Democratic Party and disaffected members of the CPP, to form the Ghana Congress Party.